Benghazi: Transport

 Benina International Airport serves national and international flights.

 The Benghazi port is a vital terminal for the region, and allows for the import and export of national and international goods and food products.

 The city's road network is generally well designed.
-An efficient system of highways, flyovers, ringroads and underpasses serve the city, and allow for the transport of goods and vehicles.
-The roads are not always well-maintained however, and often have incorrect, poorly visible or no road markings, as well as potholes in some roads and inner-city streets.
+An efficient system of highways, overpasses, ring roads and underpasses serve the city, and allow for the transport of goods and vehicles.
+The roads are not always well maintained, however, and often have incorrect, poorly visible or no road markings, as well as potholes in some roads and inner-city streets.
 In recent years, a rapid increase in car ownership has meant that traffic jams, lack of parking spaces and overcrowding are also not uncommon, especially on smaller streets.
 Road accidents are also on the rise because of the increase in vehicles and the subsequent lax in attention given by authorities to dangerous driving.
 In a rare RTA conflict health study, road traffic accidents were studied during the period of the 2011 armed conflict, in which Benghazi was a focal point of events.
 It was found that while the number of road traffic accidents had decreased during the period of the war, the morbidity and mortality of the injured had increased significantly.

 There is no systemised public transport system in Benghazi despite the city's size and significance.
 A popular system of microbuses has developed in recent years; bus journeys run on fixed routes and passengers can embark and disembark anywhere on the route.
 Most microbuses stop at Al-Funduq or have the end of Souq Al-Jarid in Al-Funduq as their final destination.
 National and international coach services depart and arrive at Benghazi's coach station at Al-Funduq with regular journeys to Tripoli, as well as international services to Cairo, Amman and Damascus.

 Until the 1960s there were two small railways, built by the Italians, departing from Benghazi and served with classical Littorine: Benghazi-Barce and Benghazi-Soluch.
 But recently huge railway plans were supported by Gaddafi: work started in September 2008 on a new railway network that would connect to major cities of western Libya at Sirte.
 Russian Railways is responsible for the three-year contract.
 In the future, a rail link may be built to both Tunisia and Egypt forming a North African coastal rail network.